The ever-influential US News and World Report’s ranking of top US law schools are out!

-The Top 14 Law Schools (commonly known as the T14) are the fourteen schools, each with a very strong national reputation, that have historically held the top fourteen spots in nearly every year since the US News began making these rankings.
+The Top 14 Law Schools (commonly known as the T14) are the fourteen schools, each with a solid national reputation, that have historically held the top fourteen spots in nearly every year since the US News began making these rankings.

-Once you leave the top fourteen, you tend to get schools that are more regarded as regional powerhouses, although some still have significant national pull.
+Once you leave the top fourteen, you tend to get more regarded as regional powerhouses, although some still have significant national pull.

 How Should I Use The Rankings?

-If you are a prospective student, you should always only use the rankings as a baseline in your evaluations.
-They are helpful for introducing students to the hierarchy in the legal world, which for better or for worse is very real.
-They do not, however, give you much granular information as to what kind of jobs you can obtain from various schools.
+If you are a prospective student, you should always use the rankings as a baseline in your evaluations.
+They help introduce students to the hierarchy in the legal world, which for better or for worse, is very real.
+However, they do not give you much granular information as to what kind of jobs you can obtain from various schools.
 We recommend Law School Transparency as a great place to start your closer analysis of the kinds of job placement schools can provide.